ali-a321/Burger-Bliss/README.md

 - **Customer Feedback:** The website includes a Contact Us section where the restaurant can gather valuable insights and respond to customer reviews.

 **Infrastructure:**
-- **Robust Database:** MySQL database on AWS through RDS, ensuring data integrity, reliability, and scalability.
+- **Database:** MySQL database on AWS through RDS, ensuring data integrity, reliability, and scalability.
 - **Server Deployment:** The Node.js Express server is deployed on AWS EC2, guaranteeing consistent performance and availability.